JKonTiki/Francoise/README.md

 # Francoise

-Francoise is a lightweight Gulp boilerplate for basic sing-page-applications.
-Aside from the templating engines it uses (SASS & Nunjucks) and its component-based architecture, it's generally unopinionated and can be a good jumping-off point for diving right into your code!
+Bonjour there, I'm a lightweight Gulp boilerplate for component-based sing-page-applications that live completely on the client.
+I try not to be overly opinionated, so if you'd like to just use me to write standard HTML, CSS, & JS, then _ma cherie_, I'm there for you.

+At the very least, I offer simple/ergonomic build tools and a neat file structure that will make organizing your code _tellement facile_.
+At your disposal you'll also have SASS styling, Nunjucks templating, and a handy navigator for rendering through different pages.

+_Je suis là, devant toi, toujours la même_

 ## Run

 * Make sure you have both [Node.js](http://nodejs.org) & [Gulp](http://gulpjs.com) installed
 * Download this project by running `git clone https://github.com/jkontiki/Francoise.git` from the command line or clicking [here](https://github.com/jkontiki/Francoise/master.zip)
-* switch into the project directory `cd Francoise`
+* Switch into the project directory `cd Francoise`
-* run `npm install` to download dependencies
+* Run `npm install` to download dependencies
-* launch project with `gulp` or compile for production with `gulp deploy`
+* Launch project from the command line with `gulp`

 ## Features

-Francoise uses [Nunjucks](https://github.com/mozilla/nunjucks), [SASS](http://sass-lang.com/), and [Browserify](http://browserify.org/) to compile modularizable HTML, CSS, and JavaScript respectively.
-The [build process](https://github.com/JKonTiki/Francoise/blob/master/gulpfile.js) also watches files for hot reloading, lints your JS, and uses sourcemaps for more accurate debugging.
+I use [Nunjucks](https://github.com/mozilla/nunjucks), [SASS](http://sass-lang.com/), and [Browserify](http://browserify.org/) to compile modularizable HTML, CSS, and JavaScript respectively.
+The [build process](https://github.com/JKonTiki/Francoise/blob/master/gulpfile.js) also watches files for hot reloading, lints your JS, and uses SourceMaps for accurate debugging.

 #### Architecture

 I'm a big fan of breaking code up into components.
 By cohabitating a module's HTML, CSS, and JS, your code is unentagnled by design and easy to reuse elsewhere.
 The only difference between a `component` and a `page` is that the latter are meant to be routed through `app/general/scripts/navigator.js`, which uses a simple show/hide model based on a url-listener.
-The code in different components/pages should not interact (although that would not break anything), and common code should be kept in `app/general`.
+The idea is that code in different components/pages should not interact, with common code best being kept in `app/general`.

 Here's what our project will look like: